ahmedrafat-SW/library-management-system/README.md

 - **500 Internal Server Error**: Returned when an unexpected error occurs on the server.

 ## Authentication
-- The API currently implements basic authentication using username and password.
+- The API currently doesn't implement authentication .
 Future versions may include user authentication using JWT and authorization.

 ## Project Installation